-This article is brought to you by the Bay Area Book Festival.
+Moe’s Books: serving Berkeley since 1959.
+Photo: Nacio Jan Brown This article is brought to you by the Bay Area Book Festival.
 Fill in the blank: B–k.
 Maybe you read “Book.”
 Or possibly your mind extrapolated a bit and thought “Berkeley.”
 Berkeley means books.
-There have been terrible losses: Cody’s (can it actually be eight years?), Shakespeare & Company (only last year), Black Oak Books on San […]
+There have been terrible losses: Cody’s (can it actually be eight years?), Shakespeare […]

-When a fire tore through 2449 Dwight Way the Sunday before Thanksgiving, about 30 tenants were displaced and the property owner was saddled with around $1 million in damages.
+The Chandler building fire in Southside Berkeley has left 30 residents without homes.
+Photo: Ted Friedman When a fire tore through 2449 Dwight Way the Sunday before Thanksgiving, about 30 tenants were displaced and the property owner was saddled with around $1 million in damages.
 The Nov.
-22 disaster has brought to light what can happen in Berkeley in the aftermath of a destructive fire.
-The displaced tenants describe two weeks dominated by […]
+22 disaster has brought to light what can happen in […]

-The film that was found at the Berkeley dump of the 1965 opening night party for Moe’s Books on Telegraph Avenue now has a film of its own.
-Thursday night was the premiere of New Mo’ Cut: David Peoples’ Lost Film of Moe’s Books, produced and directed by Siciliana Trevino.
-Dozens of people who had […]
+Siciliano Trevino held a screening Aug.
+27 of her new documentary at the Rialto Cinemas Elmwood theater.
+Photo: Ted Friedman The film that was found at the Berkeley dump of the 1965 opening night party for Moe’s Books on Telegraph Avenue now has a film of its own.
+Thursday night was the premiere of New […]

 Richard Silberg and Joyce Jenkins stand in the offices of Poetry Flash on Fourth Street.
 The 43-year-old publication may have to find a new home because the landlord wants to raise the rent more than 27%.
 Photo: Francesca Paris By Francesca Paris Poetry Flash, a Berkeley-based poetry magazine established in 1972, faces a threat to […]